 - Invisalign corrects spacing issues and treats crooked and misaligned teeth.
 If you have gaps between your teeth, then speak with our dentists today.

 - The plastic aligners which make Invisalign so revolutionary are constantly evolving and becoming more advanced.

 - Wearing metal braces may be embarrassing.
 With the virtually invisible aligners, Invisalign can correct your smile and no one else ever needs to know.

 How does Invisalign work?

-The Invisalign treatment process is different for every patient, and the first step is to meet with your dentist and discuss your situation.
-Your dentist will let you know if you are a good candidate for the procedure and that you understand how the process works.
-The dentist may also take pictures or impressions of your teeth using X-rays and other imaging technologies.
+The Invisalign treatment process is different for every patient, and the first step is to meet with our dentists and discuss your situation.
+Our dentists will let you know if you are a good candidate for the procedure and that you understand how the process works.
+WE may also take pictures or impressions of your teeth using X-rays and other imaging technologies.
 By the end of this meeting you should have some idea of how long it might take for you to complete your treatment.

 Get to Know Your Aligners

 Your treatment officially begins when you receive your first set of aligners.
 Aligners are the clear plastic trays that will be used to guide your teeth into place throughout the course of treatment.
 These trays are difficult for other people to detect, and this is one of the reasons Invisalign has become so popular.
 Our dentists will have you switch to new aligners approximately every two weeks.
 Each set of new aligners will move your teeth toward their ideal alignment.

 Maintain Your Results